-Net-fault Tolerance Mode: The four NIC cards use the same IP address, and you can select the Main NIC to any LAN.
-By this way, in case of one NIC card failure, the device will automatically enable the standby NIC cards so as to ensure the normal running of the whole system.
+Net-fault Tolerance Mode: The two NIC cards use the same IP address, and you can select the Main NIC to LAN1 or LAN2.
+By this way, in case of one NIC card failure, the device will automatically enable the other standby NIC card so as to ensure the normal running of the whole system.